marinasundstrom/BookStoreScraper/README.md

 * Knowledge about how ```Directory.Create``` works: It creates the directories in the specified path if they don’t already exist.

+* File paths are specific to the operating system - different rules and prefereed path separators on MacOS, Windows, and Linux.
+This is not news, but it should be taken into account, for instance, when doing path manipulation using file paths.

+If you are building cross-platform apps:

+* Test your app on other platforms - not just your own.
+This app what developed on a Mac, and crashed on Windows because of the reason described above.

 ## Possible improvements

 Here are some things that could be improved: